llesoil/input_sensitivity/dataset_building/README.md

 ## Additional advices:

 - include a initial set of launches of x264 to warm your laptop/server
-- close other programs to avoid putting a biais in your measures
+- close other programs to avoid putting a biais in your measurements

 ## X264 Version :